Personal Finance · Retirement Planning

 | 65+ | $299,442 | $95,425 | Avg ~374%; Median ~120% |

 For long horizons, diversified, low-cost index funds or target-date funds often outperform sporadic stock picking.
-Bonds / Cash while generally safer, the returns may lag behind inflation, meaning you are losing money.
+Bonds and cash, while safer, may lag behind inflation — meaning you can actually lose purchasing power over time.

 | Type | What It Is | Pros / Cons |